ilyavf/worker-map-reduce/README.md

 This is a MapReduce for a browser.
 Uses Web Workers to run tasks in parallel.

 Features (see Release Notes in the bottom):
-- Spawn limited number of workers (NOT YET)
+- Spawn limited number of workers.
-- Mapper and reducer tasks are sent to workers (REDUCER NOT YET)
+- Mapper and reducer tasks are sent to workers.
+(REDUCER NOT YET)
-- Send a new task to a worker as soon as it gets free
+- Send a new task to a worker as soon as it gets free.
+(ALMOST)
-- Fault tolerance: if a worker fails with a runtime exception, its task will be resent (NOT YET)
+- Fault tolerance: if a worker fails with a runtime exception, its task will be resent.
+(NOT YET)

 WorkerMapReduce uses Task from `data.task` module and immutable list from `immutable`.